2007 Philadelphia Eagles season

 The Philadelphia Eagles season was the franchise's 75th season in the National Football League (NFL), and the ninth under head coach Andy Reid.
-The team failed to improve on their 10–6 record from 2006, finishing with an 8–8 record, a last-place finish in the NFC East and missing the playoffs for the first time since 2005.
+The team failed to improve on their 10–6 record from 2006, finishing with an 8–8 record, a last-place finish in the NFC East and missing the playoffs.

 After a playoff run in 2006 and the return of Donovan McNabb from injury, the Eagles were considered a legitimate Super Bowl contender.
 With McNabb and bona fide star running back Brian Westbrook, the offense was an obvious weapon, but there were questions about the defense.
 However, the team's first few games displayed a tough Jim Johnson "bend but don't break defense" and an inconsistent offense.
 The Eagles dropped three of their first four, but they unleashed an offensive outburst in a Week 3 blowout over the Detroit Lions 56–21.
 A primetime loss to the Dallas Cowboys in early November left Philadelphia 3–5.

 The Eagles rallied and won a road game over the Washington Redskins the next week, and followed that with a win at home against the Miami Dolphins.
 In the win over Miami, McNabb went down with another November injury, the fourth time in six seasons that had occurred.
 The next three games, all against winning clubs, would prove to be the crux of the season for Philadelphia.
 Backup A. J. Feeley almost pulled off a big upset of the New England Patriots, who would finish the regular season 16–0, but a fourth quarter lead was surrendered.
 The Eagles would again lose second half leads to the Seattle Seahawks and their rival and eventual world champion New York Giants.
 These losses wiped out any chances of making the playoffs.
 The team finished the season with three straight wins, including a 10–6 win over the Cowboys, who were 12–1 entering the game.

-Despite missing two games, McNabb threw for 3324 yards, 19 touchdowns, and seven interceptions.
-Westbrook had one of the top seasons of any running back in the league, rushing for 1333 yards and seven touchdowns, and catching 90 passes for 771 yards and 5 touchdowns.
-New acquisition Kevin Curtis led the team with 1110 receiving yards and six touchdown receptions (half of them coming against Detroit).
-Third-year receiver Reggie Brown had a slow start, but finished with 780 receiving yards.
-On defense, Trent Cole's 12.5 sacks earned him a Pro Bowl spot and second-year linebacker Omar Gaither led the team with 103 tackles.
+Despite missing two games, McNabb threw for 3,324 yards, 19 touchdowns, 7 interceptions, and completed 61.5 percent of his passes to go with his 89.9 passer rating.
+Westbrook had one of the top seasons of any running back in the league,rushing for 1,333 yards (4.8 yards per carry) and 7 touchdowns and catching 90 passes for 771 yards and 5 touchdowns.
+He contributed 12 total touchdowns and 2,144 yards from scrimmage.
+New acquisition Kevin Curtis led the team with 1,110 receiving yards and 6 touchdown receptions (half of them coming against Detroit).
+Third-year receiver Reggie Brown had a slow start, but caught 61 passes for 780 yards and 4 scores.
+On defense, Trent Cole's 12.5 sacks earned him a Pro Bowl spot and second-year linebacker Omar Gaither led the team with 70 tackles.
 As a unit, the defense came up with several important goal-line stands throughout the season.
+Cole became the first Philadelphia Eagle since Hugh Douglas in 2002 to have a 12.5-sack season.